WebThingsIO/webthing-arduino/README.md

 webthing-arduino
 ================

+A simple server for the ESP8266, the ESP32, boards with Ethernet, or any WiFi101-compatible board that implements Mozilla's proposed Web of Things API.
+The [LED
+example](https://github.com/mozilla-iot/webthing-arduino/blob/master/examples/LED)
-A simple server for the ESP8266, the ESP32, or any WiFi101-compatible board that implements Mozilla's proposed Web of Things API.
-The [LED example](https://github.com/mozilla-iot/webthing-arduino/blob/master/examples/LED) exposes an onOffSwitch named "Built-in LED" which controls the board's built-in LED.
-The [LED Lamp example](https://github.com/mozilla-iot/webthing-arduino/blob/master/examples/LEDLamp) ups the ante by introducing a `level` property to expose a dimmableLight.
+exposes an OnOffSwitch named "Built-in LED" which controls the board's built-in LED.
+The [LED Lamp example](https://github.com/mozilla-iot/webthing-arduino/blob/master/examples/LEDLamp) ups the ante by introducing a `level` property to expose a dimmable Light.

 ## Arduino

 ### ESP8266 or ESP32

 To run on either of these boards, download the Arduino IDE and set it up for board-specific development.
 These Adafruit guides explain [how to set up for an ESP8266](https://learn.adafruit.com/adafruit-feather-huzzah-esp8266/using-arduino-ide) and [how to set up for an ESP32](https://learn.adafruit.com/adafruit-huzzah32-esp32-feather/using-with-arduino-ide).